-Because of the important functions of the treasurer, it is wise to choose one who can be reelected to provide continuity in record keeping and reporting.
+Because of the important functions of the treasurer, it is wise to choose one who can be elected to a new term of office to provide continuity in record keeping and reporting.
 Large churches may elect assistant treasurers as needed.